Skip to main content

 This walkthrough isn’t a prescription; it’s a minimap.
 The mental health resources for gamers that helped me might be different from the ones that spawn along your path.
 You might find your save point in an AFK room at a con, a coach on a screen, or a small journal on your desk.
 What matters is that you stop treating mental health like a cosmetic skin and start treating it like your primary stat tree.

 You wouldn’t enter a raid without potions.
-You wouldn’t skip tutorials, then complain the boss is unfair.
+You wouldn’t skip tutorials, then complain that the boss is unfair.
 Your brain is the most complex game you’ll ever play, and you’re the only one who can allocate the XP.
 Respec starts now.
 The next quest giver is you.

 Comments